joshbegley/nyt-latest/README.md

 **Two Journalists Started an Argument in Boston in 1979.
 It’s Not Over Yet.**\
-`A writer for an alt-weekly called out a Boston Globe editor for his “fealty” to the idea of objectivity in a column that reads as if it was written yesterday.`\
+`A writer for an alt-weekly called out a Boston Globe editor for his “fealty” to the idea of objectivity in a column that reads as if it were written yesterday.`\
 https://nytimes.com/2021/10/10/business/journalists-objectivity.html?searchResultPosition=1

 **What We Learned From Week 5 in the N.F.L.
 Season**\